Writing the Design Brief

 Timeline and Deadline

-The client should have a deadline in mind — and you have to make sure that it’s realistic and fits into your own schedule.
+The client should have a deadline in mind.
+Your job is to make sure that it’s realistic and in line with your schedule.

-Besides the deadline, you should encourage the client to come up with a timeline and milestones.
-The timeline also has to be flexible enough to account for sudden and unexpected changes.
+Besides the deadline, encourage the client to come up with a timeline and milestones.
+The project timeline also has to be flexible enough to account for sudden and unexpected changes.

 It’s important to define the deliverables so you know what the client wants.